-What’s on the mind of first time clients when they book a massage at your spa or massage practice?
-During the booking, you’ll have the opportunity to find out if your new client is seeking relief from pain or discomfort or if the problem is stress or anxiety.
-But once the appointment is set, there may be more on a client’s mind than results from the massage.
-For starters, the prospect of taking off one’s clothing to receive a touch-based therapy from someone is understandably intimidating.
+What’s on the mind of first-time clients when they book a massage at your spa or massage practice?
+During the booking, you’ll have the opportunity to determine if your new client is seeking relief from pain or discomfort or if the problem is stress or anxiety.
+But once the appointment is set, there may be more on a client’s mind than the massage results.
+The prospect of taking off one’s clothing to receive a touch-based therapy from someone is understandably intimidating, for starters.

-After that, check in with first-time massage clients to help them overcome any concerns they have about what’s going to happen and what they need to do during the session.
+After that, check in with first-time massage clients to help them overcome any concerns they have about what will happen and what they need to do during the session.
 Provide information on the client’s chosen massage and what kind of results they can expect.
 Address how much and what clothing will need to come off based on the type of massage.

 Should I Assist?